5 Lessons I Learned from Starting a Nonprofit… in High School!

 We set a goal without doing much research: $5,000.
 After the meeting, many of our parents told us that goal was much too high.
 How could a bunch of teenagers raise that much money selling old books and secondhand clothes?
 We didn’t know that it “couldn’t work,” though, so we set out to prove them wrong.

-Over the four years I spent in high school running Minga, we raised over $100,000, helped start over 20 Minga clubs in schools across three countries, and went on an international speaking tour that reached thousands of other teenagers.
+During the four years I spent in high school running Minga, we raised more than $100,000, helped start more than 20 Minga clubs in schools across three countries, and went on an international speaking tour that reached thousands of other teenagers.
 As a 17-year-old, I hired two full-time staff members — both over five years older than me.

 When I learned the stories of young people like Craig Kielburger of Free the Children and Cheryl Perera of One Child, I reached out to ask for advice, and then did my best to follow in their footsteps.

 One of the most important skills I learned while running Minga was how to balance being a leader with being a part of a team.
 As the founder and elected leader, I stepped in to direct the decision-making process at times, and I occasionally broke tie votes.
-Just as important as me stepping in was me taking a step back and allowing other people to take the lead.
+But just as important as stepping in was taking a step back and allowing others to take the lead.